 People Often Ask Attorney Stanley Dub—Can a Franchisee Ever Terminate His Contract and Get His Money Back?

-Our office has helped many franchisees from around the country terminate their Franchise Agreements.
+Our office has helped dozens of franchisees from around the country terminate their Franchise Agreements.
 In some cases we have also gotten the franchisor to reimburse business losses, even where the business had been operated for several years.

 Remember that thick document they gave you when you bought the franchise?
 It was called a Franchise Disclosure Document (“FDD”), and it had to comply with complicated state and federal rules.
 If your franchisor did not give you an FDD, or gave it to you late, or gave you an FDD that didn’t fully comply with the rules, you might still have the right to give your franchise back and get a full refund, even if a few years have passed since you bought it.
 You might even be able to get the franchisor to reimburse your losses and pay your attorney fees.